os-threat/Stix-ORM/README.md

 ### 4. Local Files
 There are four local files:
-- test.py: Enables loading of individual data files, and retrieving of a single Stix_id
+- test.py: Enables loading of individual data files, and retrieving of a single Stix_id.
+It is currently set to examine the Granular Markings and how polymorphic lists mean outputs lose their absolute order, but retain their relative order.
 - check_dir.py: Enables each data file in a a directory to be loaded into TypeDB, and then every object to be sequentially retrieved and printed.
 The process handles files with either bundles or lists of objects.
 - export_test.json: An export of the intermediate form of the last object to be retrieved from the datastore
 - export_final.json: An export of the final form of the last object to be retrieved from the datastore